influxdata/docs-v2/content/influxdb/v2.3/reference/syntax/annotated-csv/_index.md

 | **default**     | a value of the column's data type                                              | Value to use for rows with an empty value.                                       |

+Some tools might use or require a comma (`,`) to separate the annotation name from values in an annotation row.

 {{% note %}}
 To encode a table with its [group key](/influxdb/v2.3/reference/glossary/#group-key), the `datatype`, `group`, and `default` annotations must be included.